Rajasthan Travel Guide: Your Complete Trip Planning Resource

 In western Rajasthan, Jaisalmer unfolds like a film set: its honey-colored stone architecture and endless dunes.
 Highlights include:

-- Gadisar Lake: This tranquil reservoir (man-made by ancient rulers) is ringed by cenotaphs and temples.
+- Gadisar Lake: This tranquil reservoir is ringed by cenotaphs and temples.
 At sunset, the golden light on the water is beautiful.
 You can hire a small boat for a peaceful ride around the lake or along its channels.

-- Khuri Sand Dunes: If you prefer quieter sands, the Khuri area (30 km from town) is less crowded.
+- Khuri Sand Dunes: If you prefer quieter sands, the Khuri area is less crowded.
 Basic camel rides and rustic camps let you enjoy the silence of the desert away from the tourist bustle.

 Udaipur – The City of Lakes